theRAPTLab/gsgo/docs/01-tips.md

 lerna version       # select from prompts interactively
 ```

-Currently, we're using `lerna version` interactively until we get a sense how this works.
+Currently, we're using `lerna version` **interactively** until we get a sense how this works.
+This is the interactive version.

+* `major.minor.patch` is the normal versioning scheme (e.g. 0.1.1).
+By convention if  major number is 0, it's considered a "prerelease" meaning that it's not yet stable enough for public consumption.
+* `major.minor.patch-prelease` is used to denote "prerelease" versions (e.g. 0.1.1-alpha).
+These are interim releases that are under development as a work-in-progress but are being shared regardless.